diegovernan/hackerrank_c/README.md

 - 17.c - Students Marks Sum

-- 18.c - Sorting Array of String (em andamento)
+- 18.c - Sorting Array of String

-- 19.c - Permutations of Strings (em andamento)
+- 19.c - Permutations of Strings

 - 20.c - Variadic functions in C

-- 21.c - Querying the Document (em andamento)
+- 21.c - Querying the Document

 Structs and Enums